Skip to Content

 Campground Quality

 One of the other complaints that we’ve been hearing is that the parks that participate in Passport America these days are the less-well-maintained parks that are having trouble getting customers at their full rate.
+We’re sure there are likely some great campgrounds and RV parks that participate in Passport America, but it’s hard to know what you’re getting until you get there.

 So, Is Passport America As Good As It Seems?

 When it first started, we thought Passport America was fantastic.
 All participating RV parks offered the full 50% off, with VERY FEW limitations.
-Over the years though, that benefit has been being whittled away by parks adding more and more restrictions to the discount.
+Over the years, though, that benefit has been whittled away by parks adding more and more restrictions to the discount.
 It’s why we no longer include Passport America in our tool set.

 Passport America CAN be a worthwhile tool in your arsenal if you know its limitations.
 So, if you’re interested in a membership, visit Passport America’s website.